Christian Walker Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks and Christian Walker (.371 slugging percentage over his past 10 games, including one homer), take on starting pitcher Spencer Strider and the Atlanta Braves at Chase Field, Saturday at 10:10 PM ET.
+Christian Walker, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks against the Atlanta Braves, with Mike Soroka on the hill, June 4 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Braves.
+He had a one-hit showing in his previous game (1-for-3) against the Braves.

 Christian Walker Game Info & Props vs. the Braves